 Grilled Huli Huli Chicken

 The Huli marinade is so simple it makes it a no brainer to want to make this marinated chicken over and over again.
+Pair with some quinoa salad, and ring your dinner bell.

 Ways To Cook This Huli Huli Chicken Recipe